Building muscle mass after 50 is definitely possible. Here are some ways to get there fast and avoid the pitfalls.

 - Check with your doctor if you have current health issues

-- What supplements to consider using: Creatine & Whey
+- Supplements to consider using: Creatine, BCAAs & Whey

 How to Workout

+Start fresh.
 Try to clear your thinking on all the stuff you’ve heard before.
-For example, the ego-driven notion that pushing around super heavy weight is the way to grow muscle.
+For example, the ego-driven notion that pushing around super heavyweight is the way to grow muscle.
 It’s not.
-How much weight you use really does not matter — except that it is enough to bring you to failure in 8-12 reps.
+How much weight you use really does not matter – except that it is enough to bring you to “failure” in 8-12 reps.

 Nor does it matter how you create the resistance.
-Free weights – great.
-Machines – great.
-Body weight – great.
-Resistance Bands – great.
+Free weights are great.
+Machines are great.
+Body weight is great.
+Resistance Bands are great.
 It’s all good.
-You’re muscles only feel the tension, they don’t care how you made it.
+Your muscles only feel the tension, they don’t know or care how you made it.

 Recent study after study has shown definitively that lifting lighter weights in the 8 – 12 rep range is superior to trying to push heavy weight – if your aim is to build muscle tissue.
 This has proven especially true for older adults.

 It’s becoming the consensus opinion among experts (lots of links below to studies and articles).
-And its pushing aside the old school belief that only heavier and heavier weights can build muscle.
+And it’s pushing aside the old school belief that only progressively heavier weights can build muscle.

 I Know This Works